7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 If you just had some children try to memorize a word straight on, they'd not be able to remember it or retain it for long.
 (Remember, all our awesome kiddos are different kinds of learners!).

 Maybe your child needs that early-on decoding skill to really make sense of a word or sentence.
 That's okay!
 That's great in fact!
+Because EVERY reader is going to need Phonics to actually be reading at higher levels.

 There are so many amazing phonics programs out there (Hooked on Phonics, anyone?).
 And also, with the likes of Pinterest, you don't even really need to buy anything crazy expensive.